adrianlzt/cerebro/virtualizacion/openshift/oc.md

 # process
-Process template into a list of resources specified in filename or stdin
+Process template into a list of resources specified in filename or stdin oc process -f <filename> | oc create -f -

 # create
 crear los recursos

 # replace
 Replace a resource by filename or stdin

 # apply
 replace si existe el recurso, create si no existe